twmb/franz-go/README.md

 - Only Kafka client available for Go that supports all Kafka features (also easy to maintain thanks to code generation)
 - Provides access to low level features such as issuing specific Kafka requests
 - Utilizes modern & idiomatic Go (support for contexts, variadic configuration options, ...)
+- Highly performant (benchmarks will be added)
+- Provides low level functionality (such as sending API requests) as well as high level functionality (e.g. consuming in groups)

 ## Stability Status